Radiation and Radioactivity

 - And we are more interested still in the damage that is done by the radioactivity, for again a heavier particle, such as an alpha particle, will leave all its energy in one place, causing maximum damage.
 The damage that is done is called the "equivalent dose" and is measured in sieverts.
 As most of us are subject to very little radioactivity in our normal lives, our personal doses are usually measured in one thousandths of a sievert or millisieverts (mSv).

 - An average person in the UK receives a dose of around 2.7mSv each year - a bit more in some areas, a bit less in others.
 This is about 200mSv, over a lifetime.
 1.4 of this 2.7 comes from the naturally occurring gas radon.
-Another 0.9 comes from other natural sources, including 0.3-0.4 from cosmic rays, and 0.4 comes from medical X rays etc. Only 0.03mSv comes from industry, including radioactive discharges from power stations etc and fallout from e.g. Chernobyl.
+Another 0.9 comes from other natural sources, including 0.3-0.4 from cosmic rays, and 0.4 comes from medical X rays etc. - but note that a single CT scan typically delivers 15mSv.
+Only 0.03mSv comes from industry, including radioactive discharges from power stations etc and fallout from e.g. Chernobyl.

 - But some of us are subject to much higher doses.
 Radon gas escaping from the ground in Cornwall means that the average Cornish person receives c.8 mSv a year.
-Ramsar in Iran gives c.240 mSv a year for similar reasons, and some medical procedures can give doses of up to 10 mSv.
+Ramsar in Iran gives c.240 mSv a year for similar reasons, and some medical procedures (such as CT scans) can give doses of over 10 mSv.
 And every 20 hours in a jet plane adds 0.1mSv to our total because of increased exposure to cosmic rays.

 - The legal limit for exposure for someone working with radiation in industry is 20 mSv/year.